arpittyagi-19/Book-recommender-system/README.md

 Recommender systems are algorithms designed to suggest items to users based on various factors such as past behaviors, preferences, and similarities.
 These systems are widely used in many domains, including e-commerce, social media, and content streaming platforms, to enhance user experience by providing personalized recommendations.

 ## Types of Recommender Systems
-### Collaborative Filtering:

-User-Based Collaborative Filtering: Recommends items that similar users have liked.
-For instance, if users A and B have similar tastes, the system will recommend items liked by A to B and vice versa.
-Item-Based Collaborative Filtering: Recommends items similar to those the user has liked.
-For example, if a user liked item X, the system will recommend items that are similar to X.
 ### Content-Based Filtering:

 Recommends items that are similar to those the user has liked in the past based on item features.
 For instance, if a user likes action movies, the system will recommend other action movies.